Dmitry-Skachkov/QE_examples/README.md

 ## Band structure calculation in QE

-In order to use automatic generation for k-points pathway you need to use ibrav parameter /= 0.
-For all available ibrav parameters in QE see [here](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm218)
+In order to use automatic generation for k-points pathway you need to use [ibrav](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm218) parameter /= 0.

 [Go to top](#quantum-espresso-usage)